pivotal/docs-tap/tap-gui/tap-gui-rbac/set-up-backstage-rbac-plugin.hbs.md

       only first-party Backstage plug-in that includes permissions.
     - `NAMESPACE` is usually `default` unless defined otherwise in the definition file.
     - `NAME` is the name of the group or user.
-    - `SPOTIFY-LICENSE-KEY` is the license key you received from Spotify.
+    - `SPOTIFY-LICENSE-KEY` is the license key that you received from Spotify.

    Example: